The major parts of the renal diet part 1 (protein and potassium)

 Low quality protein (or plant protein) – These come from certain vegetables (pumpkin, carrots, beetroot, etc.), starches (bread, potatoes, rice, pasta, mealies and cereals), and are lacking in some of the ingredients that tissue needs to grow.
 It is a poor-quality protein and of little or no value to the body, and when consumed in excess, can result in excessive urea formation.

 You need both kinds of protein.
 Your dietician will figure out your dietary prescription to include a mix of these proteins.

 Careful measuring of these foods will not only make you feel better, but will also help control the waste level build-up in your blood.

 Potassium is an electrolyte.
 Healthy kidneys get rid of any excess potassium from food you have eaten.
 If your kidneys are damaged, they may not be able to excrete potassium well enough.
 Potassium then builds up in your body.

 Too high potassium levels are dangerous.
-It can make your heart beat irregularly or even stop.
+They can make your heart beat irregularly, or even stop.
 This can occur without warning.

-In catabolic states where the patients are using body tissue as an energy source, the potassium release from the cells are increased.
+In catabolic states where the patients are using body tissue as an energy source, the potassium release from the cells is increased.

 Too little potassium in your diet is also harmful.
-Foods which contain large amounts of potassium include: coffee, whole-wheat products, oranges, bananas, avocado pears, dried fruit, fruit juice, mango, potatoes, cauliflower, spinach, raw carrots, legumes, nuts, organ meats, salt substitutes, chocolate, brown sugar and liquorice.
+Foods which contain large amounts of potassium include: 3-4 cups of coffee per day, especially when milk is added, whole wheat products, oranges, bananas, avocado pears, dried fruit, fruit juice, mangoes, potatoes, cauliflower and raw spinach.

-Your dietitian can help you plan a diet to limit foods high in potassium.
+Your dietician can help you plan a diet to limit foods high in potassium.
 You can control your potassium level by watching the size and number of portions and reading labels for ingredients.